-Another reason why 'AS SEEN ON TV' ranking reports have been historically inaccurate, is because most research companies monitor 'consumer grade' feeds.
+If you've ever wondered why 'AS SEEN ON TV' ranking reports have been historically inaccurate, it is because most research companies monitor 'consumer grade' feeds.
 In other words, they monitor the consumer grade signal coming out of an MVPD, as shown on the right side of the above graphic.
 DPI signals are not available in consumer grade feeds and, without DPI signals, these research companies have a hard time distinguishing between national and local ads.
 They will often report local airings, like Flex Tape, as national airings creating a dynamic that many marketers and agencies have taken advantage of.